 Another great fly to have is the San Juan worm, which works particularly well in the Oklahoma tailwaters.
 Because it’s eye-catching and bright, the fish go crazy for this one.

-Best Trout Fishing Lakes & Rivers in Oklahoma
+Best Spots for Trout Fishing in Oklahoma

 Oklahoma has a generous trout stocking program which you definitely want to take advantage of!
 For year-round fishing in Oklahoma, your best bets are the two major trout rivers, the Lower Mountain Fork and the Lower Illinois Rivers.
 Both of these rivers receive regular trout stocking every week to two weeks throughout the year.
 The winter trout fishing opportunities are also impressive, with six seasonal fisheries and two easy-to-access urban trout fishing locations too.